 Beekeeper permits

-Varroa mite update - 21 September 2023
+Varroa mite update

-Beekeepers who have moved hives under permit must continue to report any bee movements to Agriculture Victoria, regularly test bees for varroa and follow the requirements of the Control Area Order and permits.
+Beekeepers who have moved hives under permit must continue to report any bee movements to Agriculture Victoria, regularly test bees for Varroa and follow the requirements of the Control Area Order and permits.

 This page will continue to be updated as the transition to management plan progresses.

-Permits required for bee movements
+Permits required for movement of bees and bee products

 Information on permits and conditions